LoginRadius/engineering-portal/content/guest-post/vim-level-up/index.md

 ![macro demo](vim-macro-demo.png)

 ## Buffers & Splitting
 In simple terms, a _buffer_ is a file that has been loaded into memory.
-Everything you do in VIM is in a buffer.
+Everything you do in Vim is in a buffer.
 You can list all the buffers by `:buffers`.
 And then, if you want to check out a particular buffer, use `:b n` -- where n is the buffer number.

 If you want to delete a buffer, use `:bd n` is the command.